theotrama/Drinklist/README.md

 (e.g. decouple the backend from the frontend by refactoring the app into a REST API with Angular, Vue or React as the frontend).

 ## Development environment
-To get the project up and running clone it to your local work environment.
+To get the project up and running clone it into your local work environment.
 ### Conda
 Go to the root directory of the project.
 There create and activate the conda environment.
 ```bash